mattermost/docs/source/collaborate/mention-people.rst

 Confirmation dialog warnings
 ----------------------------

-When your system admin has configured Mattermost to require confirmations for @messages, you must confirm any mention that will trigger notifications for more than five users before sending the notification.
+When your system admin has configured Mattermost to require confirmations for @mentions, you must confirm any mention that will trigger notifications for more than five users before sending the notification.

 This confirmation dialog only appears when your system admin has configured this setting in the System Console.
 See our `configuration settings </configure/configuration-settings.html#show-channel-all-or-here-confirmation-dialog>`__ product documentation for details.
 This configuration setting is supported on the Mattermost Mobile App (from v1.34) if the `AD/LDAP groups </onboard/ad-ldap-groups-synchronization.html>`__ feature is enabled.